HestC/exchange_rate_etl/exchange_rate_etl/README.md

 ## Setup Instructions

 ### Prerequisites
-1. Python 3.11 installed (macOS M2 or Windows).
+1. Python 3.11 installed (macOS or Windows).
-2. Install SQLite3 for database management.
+2. Install SQLAlchemy for database management.
 3. Install `virtualenv` to manage project dependencies in an isolated environment.

 ### Environment Setup